-Individual flat windows are UPVC double glazed window frames.
+3) Individual flat windows are UPVC double glazed window frames.
 Windows in the common area stairwell have spandrel panels.
-The windows in the communal staircase area are UPVC window frames with small trickle vents only.
+The windows in the communal staircase area are UPVC window frames with openable lights.

-3) Access is gained to all flats from the ground floor using the main access door(s) leading to the staircase area, the front and rear access doors are timber.
+4) Access is gained to all flats from the ground floor using the main access door leading to the staircase area, the front access door is timber.